wangziqi2013/wangziqi2013.github.io/_posts/2021-09-17-babelfish.markdown

 2. The above issue is even more prominent in the version with PC bit mask, because if a process shares the same CCID with other processes, but it has a private entry, then the first lookup must be performed using CCID and the VA to generate the index, which will hit the entry, and the PC mask will be checked.
-Only at this moment can we know that the VA has a private entry, and the second probe is performed using ASID and the VA
+Only at this moment can we know that the VA has a private entry, and the second probe is performed using ASID and the VA.

-3. Where are the "O" bits stored?
-Are they stored in the page table entries and loaded by the page walker just like other permission bits?
+   **OK, actually I am wrong here.
+The OS may just set the PC mask index register of the process to a special
+     value to indicate that it does not belong to any exception.
+In this case, we do not need a hit of the shared entry to determine whether it is part of the exception.**

-   Where are the CCID field stored?
+3. Where are the CCID field stored?
 In the page table?
 What if there are not sufficient number of vacant bits in the current Intel PTE?
-   Obviously software has no way to set the O bit or the CCID field in the TLB, as the TLB lookup and page walk are fully controlled by the MMU.
+   Obviously software has no way to set the CCID field in the TLB, as the TLB lookup and page walk are fully controlled by the MMU.

 4. Is it a hard requirement that all processes sharing translation entries must use the same page table?